This roasted red pepper soup is rich and creamy with a roux base, no cream and no tomato, pure roasted red pepper flavor, simple and delicious!

 This is one of my favorite soups, my friends!
 Perfect for chili pepper lovers.
 We're talking Roasted Red Pepper Soup, and it is loaded with red pepper flavor.

-You'll get big flavor and creaminess from a simple roux, along with sweet onions, pungent garlic, and the perfect blend of complimentary spices.
+Instead, you get big flavor and creaminess from a simple roux, along with sweet onions, pungent garlic, and the perfect blend of complimentary spices.

 I make this recipe often with hand roasted bell peppers, though it is very easy to customize with other chili peppers of choice.
 When I find red poblano peppers at my local farmer's market, I go straight to this recipe.

 You can realistically make this recipe with any thicker-walled peppers, and change it up with whatever seasonings you prefer.
+I think you'll love it.

 Let's talk about how to make roasted red pepper soup, shall we?